meilisearch/documentation/guides/main_concepts/indexes.md

 An index is defined by an `uid` and contains the following information:
 - One document identifier <glossary word="attribute"/>
 - A set of relevancy rules (based on presets and customization)
-- A list of Synonyms and stop-words
+- A list of synonyms and stop-words
 - Rules for each field of a document
 - Settings